Types of Used in

 Choosing the Right Rock

-Selecting the right type of rock for your water garden depends on several factors, including the overall design theme, the local climate, and your specific functional needs.
+Selecting the right type of rock for your water garden depends on several factors, including the overall theme, the local climate, and your specific functional needs.
 Here are some key considerations:

 • Aesthetic Compatibility: Choose rocks that complement your garden’s colors and textures.
 Consider how the rock will look when wet, as this is how it will appear in the pond.